G0at-P/NYU-DS-HW/README.md

 # HW1 File
 Exact details of HW1 can be found on hw1.pdf.

+# HW2 File
+Exact details of HW2 can be found on hw2.pdf.

 # Dataset
 A csv file used for training and testing.